sourabhdhingra/django-mini-blog/readme.md

         # default = /accounts/profile
         LOGIN_REDIRECT_URL = 'home'
         ```

+    - To use above url patterns successully we need to ensure that `login.html` and `logged_out.html` pages are available in the `templates\registration` folder.
+The folder `regsitration` need to be created first.

 16. **Usecase 11: Using an existing ListView to show a list of all entries and filtered entries**